Relative hyperbolicity of hyperbolic-by-cyclic groups: Semi-direct products

 \begin{theorem} If $G$ is a torsion-free hyperbolic group, and $\alpha$ is an automorphism of $G$, then $G\rtimes_\alpha \mathbb{Z}$ is relatively hyperbolic with respect to the suspensions of the polynomially growing subgroups for $\alpha$. \end{theorem}

 In the following, $G$ is a torsion-free hyperbolic group, and $\alpha$ is an automorphism.
-Let $k\geq 1$ be an integer. since $G\rtimes_{\alpha^k} \bbZ$ embeds as a subgroup of index $k$ in the group $G\rtimes_{\alpha} \bbZ$, and that relative hyperbolicity is preserved by passing to and from a finite index subgroup, we will freely use a power of $\alpha$ when needed.
+Let $k\geq 1$ be an integer.
+Since $G\rtimes_{\alpha^k} \bbZ$ embeds as a subgroup of index $k$ in the group $G\rtimes_{\alpha} \bbZ$, and as relative hyperbolicity is preserved by passing to and from a finite index subgroup (see \cite[Theorem 5.7]{drutu} or \cref{thm;qi_invariance_drutu}), we will freely use a power of $\alpha$ when needed.